shausindustries/alu_ckt_verilog/README.md

 A few errors have also been resolved, like the multiplexer structures etc.
 You can find the simulation and the testbench file in alu.sim folder.
-A snippet of the schematic and the waveforms have also been provided.
+A snippet of the schematic and the waveforms has also been provided.

 To install and rebuild the synthesis:
 - Clone the repository